instantOS/instantos.github.io/youtube/shortcuts.md

     <iframe width="100%" height="700px" src="https://www.youtube.com/embed/VvEglk3jYvU" frameborder="10" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-instantOS can be controlled usin the mouse or the keyboard.
+instantOS can be controlled using the mouse or the keyboard.
 If you are a more advanced user, you can likely skip this part of the documentation.

 All keybindings follow a simple convention: